-The British Medical Journal reported that in the UK Sunday-night into Monday morning is the commonest time of the week for heart deaths and linked this to weekend binge drinking(1).
+The British Medical Journal reported Sunday-night into Monday morning is the commonest time of the week for heart deaths in the UK and linked this to weekend binge drinking(1).

 How Alcohol Affects the Heart

-Alcohol, even in healthy individuals, can increase blood pressure and may cause an irregular heart beat (atrial fibrillation), and episodes of these are often noticeable during hangovers and withdrawals.
+Alcohol, even in healthy individuals, can increase blood pressure and may cause an irregular heart beat (atrial fibrillation), chest pain, and episodes of these are often noticeable during hangovers and withdrawals.

-Heavy drinking over many years can cause the heart muscle to expand which weakens it and causes it to work less efficiently.
+Heavy drinking over many years can cause the heart muscle to expand which weakens it and causes it to work less efficiently, leading to chest pain and heart disease.

 Isn’t Alcohol Good for the Heart?